AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 0.md

 - [ ] Set up a tracker for the rivals' attitudes towards the party members
 - [ ] Practice voices for the rivals and Alyxian
 - [ ] Review the rivals' goals and personalities
+- [ ] Review the Heroic Chronicle for gold and magic items

 %%